NVIDIA/TensorRT-Model-Optimizer/docs/source/getting_started/_installation_for_Linux.rst

     If you wish to use ModelOpt in conjunction with other NVIDIA libraries (e.g. TensorRT, TensorRT-LLM, NeMo, Triton, etc.), please make sure to check the ease of installation of these libraries in a local environment.
 If you face any issues, we recommend using a docker image for a seamless experience.
-For example, `TensorRT-LLM documentation <https://nvidia.github.io/TensorRT-LLM/>`_. requires installing in a docker image.
 You may still choose to use other ModelOpt's features locally for example, quantizing a HuggingFace model and then use a docker image for deployment.

 Install Model Optimizer
 =======================